✓ Updated February 2026

 Frequently Asked Questions

-When is the absolute best time to visit Agra, and what should I pack for it?
+When is the absolute best time to visit Agra, considering crowds and weather?

 Beyond the Taj Mahal, what's a must-see that most tourists miss?